 Winter Activities To Try Next with Your Child!

 If you have a toddler or a preschooler, they probably enjoy sensory play!
 Invite them to explore sparkly winter sensory bin with their senses!
 You can spend lots of time creating memories together during gloomy winter days with winter crafts from recycled materials.
 Or you can prepare few winter busy bags in advance for an independent play during quiet time.
+We also prepared few printables you can download and offer kids to work on – winter printable pack with math and language tasks as well as winter coloring pages for fun.
+And, you can take a look at suggested winter board books to add to your shelves.

 As always, enjoy the play!